PBH is a severe complication of bariatric and other gastrointestinal surgeries

 Post-bariatric hypoglycemia (PBH) is a rare but increasingly prevalent complication of bariatric surgery that affects approximately 10% of patients who undergo Roux-en-Y gastric bypass (RYGB) and 4% of those who undergo vertical sleeve gastrectomy (VSG).
-This disorder leads to frequent symptomatic hypoglycemia, often resulting in glucose concentrations low enough to cause seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability, and death.
+Patients who have other gastrointestinal surgeries, such as gastrectomy for gastric cancer, esophagectomy for esophageal cancer, or Nissen fundoplication for gastroesophageal reflux (GERD) can also be affected.
+This disorder leads to frequent episodes of symptomatic hypoglycemia, often resulting in glucose concentrations low enough to cause seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability, and death.
 Quality of life can be severely diminished, and many patients cannot care for themselves or others, work, drive, or be left alone.

-Avexitide is a well characterized, first-in-class, selective GLP-1 antagonist that reduces post-bariatric hypoglycemia
+Avexitide is a well-characterized, first-in-class, GLP-1 receptor antagonist

 Avexitide competes with endogenous GLP-1 for the GLP-1 receptor, counteracting the effects of excessive GLP-1 secretion.
 Avexitide has been shown in clinical studies to effectively prevent postprandial hyperinsulinemia and hypoglycemia and reduce neuroglycopenic symptoms in patients with PBH.

 Avexitide is a 31 amino acid peptide fragment of Exenatide, and has never been approved or commercialized for any indication.
 Avexitide has been dosed in 54 patients across four Phase 2 studies in patients suffering from Post-Bariatric Hypoglycemia.
 Avexitide has been granted Breakthrough Therapy Designation, as well as Orphan Drug Designation in the European Union by the EMA for the treatment of non-insulinoma Pancreatogenous Hypoglycemia Syndrome (NIPHS) and Orphan Drug Designation by the US FDA for the treatment of Hyperinsulinemic Hypoglycemia.
 Both of these broad designations include PBH.
-Avexitide is generally well tolerated.
-Most commonly reported side effects were transient, mild to moderate injection site bruising, nausea, and headache.
+In clinical trials, avexitide has been generally well tolerated.
+Most commonly reported side effects have included transient, mild to moderate injection site pain, bruising, and/or reaction, nausea, dizziness, and headache.